bhe-aim-imt/bhe-aim-imt.github.io/_members/tianrui_jia.md

   email: xxx
 ---

-Tianrui Jia received the B.S. degree from School of Mathematics and Statistics, Beijing Institute of Technology, Beijing, China, in 2024.
-He is currently pursuing the M.S. degree with the School of Mathematics and Statistics, Beijing Institute of Technology, Beijing, China.
-His research interests include xxx.
+Tianrui Jia received the B.S. degree from School of Mathematics and Statistics, Beijing Institute ofTechnology, Beijing, China, in 2024.
+He is currently pursuing the M.S. degree with the School of Mathematics and Statistics, Beijing lnstitute of Technology, Beiing, China.
+His research interests include deep learning, generative artificial intelligence and time series forecasting.